xesco/dnsproxy/README.md

 - Add suport for multiple requests at a time
 - Add support for multiple DNS Servers (fallback)
 - Accept more than one pinned public key per DNS server
-- Unpack requests/responses and add statistics
+- Sniff requests/responses and add statistics